MicrosoftDocs/win32/desktop-src/gdi/retrieving-graphic-object-attributes-and-selecting-new-graphic-objects.md

 ---
-Description: 'An application can retrieve the attributes for a pen, brush, palette, font, or bitmap by calling the GetCurrentObject and GetObject functions.' ms.assetid: '09d8412f-a67d-48d5-9c04-9233dee43cf9'
+Description: An application can retrieve the attributes for a pen, brush, palette, font, or bitmap by calling the GetCurrentObject and GetObject functions. ms.assetid: 09d8412f-a67d-48d5-9c04-9233dee43cf9
-title: 'Retrieving Graphic-Object Attributes and Selecting New Graphic Objects'
+title: Retrieving Graphic-Object Attributes and Selecting New Graphic Objects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Retrieving Graphic-Object Attributes and Selecting New Graphic Objects

-An application can retrieve the attributes for a pen, brush, palette, font, or bitmap by calling the [**GetCurrentObject**](getcurrentobject.md) and [**GetObject**](getobject.md) functions.
+An application can retrieve the attributes for a pen, brush, palette, font, or bitmap by calling the [**GetCurrentObject**](/windows/win32/Wingdi/nf-wingdi-getcurrentobject?branch=master) and [**GetObject**](/windows/win32/Wingdi/nf-wingdi-getobject?branch=master) functions.
 The **GetCurrentObject** function returns a handle identifying the object currently selected into the DC; the **GetObject** function returns a structure that describes the attributes of the object.

 The following example shows how an application can retrieve the current brush attributes and use the retrieved data to determine whether it is necessary to select a new brush.